bgcarlisle/ctcovidstop/README.md

 FALSE.
 In the case that there is no value for `why_stopped`, this column is NA.
 This data point was manually rated by BGC.

+Trials that cite waning levels of Covid-19 infections as their rationale for stopping were not considered to be "stopped because of Covid-19".

 If `covid19_explicit` is TRUE, and there is a stated expectation that the trial will start again, `restart_expected` is TRUE, otherwise FALSE.
 If `covid19_explicit` is FALSE or NA, `restart_expected` is NA.
+Trials that mention the study is "on hold" or "expected to resume" were included.
 This data point was manually rated by BGC.

 ## Citing `ctcovidstop`